The new Roland HP-201 digital piano brings you unique piano sound, redefined authentic touch, and a beautiful cabinet design.

 The piano’s Transpose Tuning is from -6-+5, and this is in semitones.
 Effects on-board include Reverb effect (10 levels), Key Off Resonance which is only for piano tones, seven levels, Off), Damper Resonance which also is only for piano tones, seven levels, Off), and the Dynamics effect of 3 types, Off.

-Roland has never disappointed when it comes to the elegance of their products.
 The design on the HP-201 digital piano is as acoustic as its Sound.
 It is built into an attractive, elegant cabinet with front legs that enhance the HP-201’s realistic look.

 The finishing on this piano comprises of durable and robust mahogany.
 With this instrument around your home or studio, the décor simply becomes attractive.
 However, due to the cabinet design, the HP-201 is not too much of a portable digital piano.